-Celo has a native unit of accounting, the cryptocurrency Celo Gold, equivalent to Ether in Ethereum.
+Celo has a native unit of accounting, the cryptocurrency CELO, comparable to Ether on Ethereum.
 Celo's ledger consists of accounts, identified by an address.
-There are two types of account.
-Externally owned accounts have an associated Celo Gold balance and are controlled by a user holding the associated public-private keypair.
+There are two types of accounts.
+Externally owned accounts have an associated CELO balance and are controlled by a user holding the associated public-private keypair.
 Contract accounts contain the code and data of a single smart contract which can be called and manipulate its own stored data.

 ERC-20 is a standard interface for implementing cryptocurrencies or tokens as contracts, rather than via account balances.
-(In Celo, Celo Gold has a duality as both the native currency and is also an ERC-20 token).
+In Celo, CELO has a duality as both the native currency and is also an ERC-20 token on the Celo blockchain.